valerio-bozzolan/suckless-php/README.md

 <?php
 require 'load.php';

+// OK.
+Do you want a working global DB?
+That's it. expect('db');

 $row = $db->getRow("SELECT NOW() as time");

 echo $row->time;

-// If you see the datetime, the database works!
+echo "If you see the datetime, the database works!";
 ```

 ## Database installation